 Oracle Linux provides a regular update and strong security features such as Unbreakable Kernel.
 It is available for Docker and in the GUI format as well.
 OL also uses the YUM package manager and all other features that one would have on CentOS Linux.
 On the other hand, CentOS 8 is not going to support for the Long term instead remain available as a rolling release version that will get continuous updates, thus it will be good for Desktop users because Server administrators don’t want lossy updates that are not well tested.
 See How to install XFCE GUI on Oracle Linux 8 or 7 CLI Server?

 2. Ubuntu Server

-Ubuntu server Linux doesn’t need an introduction, if you already have used Linux operating system then you would well aware of it.
+Ubuntu server Linux doesn’t need an introduction, if you already have used Linux operating system then you would be well aware of it.
 It is one of the most reliable server Linux operating systems to use for commercial applications.
-Unlike CentOS and RHEL, Ubuntu offers a wide range of applications directly from its own repository.
-Also, using APT package manager, it is really very easy to manage application installation and settings.
+Unlike CentOS and RHEL, Ubuntu offers a wide range of applications directly from its repository.
+Also, using APT package manager, it is very easy to manage application installation and settings.